Tax deadlines have come and gone. You can now rest easy, right? Or can you? What about data security?

-Is it any surprise that Whatsapp introduced end-to-end encryption in the first half of 2016 to ensure that messages are only visible between the two parties sending them?
+Is it any surprise that WhatsApp introduced end-to-end encryption in the first half of 2016 to ensure that messages are only visible between the 2 parties sending them?

 Other companies provide secure ways of sharing content.
-Box, for example, let’s you send a preview of a file instead of sending the actual file.
-And, DropBox also offers two-factor authentication which means you use your password to log in as well as a one time code.
+Box, for example, lets you send a preview of a file instead of sending the actual file.
+And, DropBox also offers 2-factor authentication which means you use your password to log in as well as a 1-time code.

 The point is: The cloud is one of the safest places to store your business records.